 - etc.

-In assessing if the payment is related to above mentioned countries/ regions the Bank will check connections to international sanctions imposed and analyse additionally:
+While performing assessment of payment relation to above mentioned countries/ regions the Bank will check applicable sanctions and investigate:

 - If the payment is related to front companies which helps to avoid direct connection to above-mentioned countries;